K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 -   Bundler
 -   Bosh
 -   Vagrant
--   There should be a internet connection to create a stemcell.
+-   There should be an internet connection to create a stemcell.

 ## 2.2.
 Configure AWS Environment

 BOSH creates and manages VMs that create stemcells on AWS.
-In order to create a stemcell, an account must be created on AWS and an environment must be configured.
+To create a stemcell, an account must be created on AWS and an environment must be configured.

 -   AWS Account